fccoelho/Dengue_Diagnostics/README.md

 - `testc` is a tuple of 0s and 1s, where 1 means that the case was tested for chikungunya.
 - `t` is a tuple of the time at which each case was reported.
 ### Action Space
+There are 6 possible actions:
+- Test for dengue (0): test the case for dengue,
+- Test for chik (1): test the case for chikungunya,
+- Epi confirm (2): confirm the case based on epidemiological evidence
+- Do nothing (3): do not test the case and accept the clinical diagnosis
+- Confirm (4): confirm the case as a true positive
+- Discard (5): discard the case as a false positive.

 ## Installation
 To install the environment, run the following command in the root directory of the repository: